gravitational/teleport/docs/quickstart.md

 > tsh --proxy=teleport.example.com join 7645d523-60cb-436d-b732-99c5df14b7c4
 ```

+!!! tip "NOTE":
-NOTE: for this to work, both of you must have proper user mappings allowing you
+  For this to work, both of you must have proper user mappings allowing you
   access `db` under the same OS user.

 ## Sharing Localhost